apache/sling-org-apache-sling-jcr-resourcesecurity/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-This bundle provides a resource access gate to protect resources based on JCR nodes.
+This bundle provides a [resource access gate](https://github.com/apache/sling-org-apache-sling-resourceaccesssecurity) to protect resources based on JCR nodes.
+The documentation is maintained at [https://sling.apache.org/documentation/bundles/resource-access-security.html](https://sling.apache.org/documentation/bundles/resource-access-security.html)